 - Known or suspected estrogen-dependent neoplasia

-- Active deep vein thrombosis, pulmonary embolism, or history of these conditions
+- Active DVT, PE, or history of these conditions

 This monograph has been modified to include the generic and brand name in many instances.